Jimmy Fallon's net worth: Facts about him and the expensive things he owns

 — Jimmy Fallon (@jimmyfallon) May 31, 2022

-The 2023 F-150 Lightning, on the other hand, starts at USD 49,995 (INR 41 lakh approx.) for the base model and goes up to a starting price of USD 91,995 (INR 76 lakh approx.) for the top version known as F-150 Lightning Platinum.
+The 2023 F-150 Lightning, on the other hand, starts at USD 49,995 for the base model and goes up to a starting price of USD 91,995 for the top version known as F-150 Lightning Platinum.
 The top model has a range of 482 km on a full charge.

 Mini Cooper Convertible

 Reports suggest that Fallon owns at least two luxury cars.
 One of them is a Mini Cooper Convertible.
 He used to drive his white Mini Cooper Convertible in and around Los Angeles, reports state.
-While a 2007 base model of the car would have cost USD 23,900 (INR 19 lakh approx.), the 2024 model starts at USD 35,700 (INR 29 lakh approx.) at the base and can begin at USD 44,900 for the higher version known as John Cooper Works.
+While a 2007 base model of the car would have cost USD 23,900, the 2024 model starts at USD 35,700 at the base and can begin at USD 44,900 for the higher version known as John Cooper Works.

 The latest Mini Cooper Convertible of the John Cooper Works version comes with a TwinPower Turbo, 2.0-litre, inline 4-cylinder direct-injection engine with double VANOS which can take the car from 0-96 km/h in 6.3 seconds.